Saxenda

 -

 Saxenda, like other medications, can have some side effects.
-That is why your treatment plan will be adjusted slowly, so your body can get used to the treatment.
-This also helps to reduce the risk of side effects.
+That is why your treatment plan will be adjusted slowly, so your body can get used to the treatment, reducing the likelihood of side effects.

 - nausea or vomiting (feeling or being sick)